nicewang/nicewang/README.md

   - Draft (to be organized)
     - [ ] CNN demo on zynq 7020
-    - [ ] integrate in to stm32 based ugv for acceleration
+    - [ ] integrate to stm32 based ugv for acceleration
     - [ ] etc. TBD

 </details>